Skip to main content

 How It Works

-Both channels require the encryption.psk pre-shared key.
-All nodes in a cluster must use the same PSK value.
-The optional nodeKey.file provides a persistent identity for the node across restarts.
+Both channels are encrypted using a pre-shared key (encryption.psk).
+All nodes in a cluster must share the same PSK.
+The optional nodeKey.file gives a node a persistent identity across restarts, so other members recognize it even after a reboot.

 The experimental.clusters feature flag must be set to true in the features map.
 Without the flag, the Orchestrator ignores cluster configuration and runs as a standalone instance.
 See Feature Flags for details.